-- Understand the importance of their unique identity and the role this has within the school and community. - Consider carefully key moral, religious and spiritual aspects of life. - Develop a sense of responsibility and self-discipline. - Create a culture of inclusion, tolerance and mutual understanding. - Staff and students have the confidence and ability to call out and challenge prejudicial or discriminatory behaviour if they encounter or observe it.
+- Understand the importance of their unique identity and the role this has within the school and community. - Consider carefully key moral, religious and spiritual aspects of life. - Develop a sense of responsibility and self-discipline. - Create a culture of inclusion, tolerance and mutual understanding. - Have the confidence and ability to call out and challenge prejudicial or discriminatory behaviour if they encounter or observe it.